As I was preparing for traveling to the Amazon rainforest, there was a whole list of packing supplies and preliminary steps to follow.

 “The rainforest region we will be visiting has a history of malaria, and we recommend that each participant take preventative medicine.
 Prescription Malarone has proven most effective without strong side effects, and the herbal tincture Artemisia (Wormwood) is a good option.”

-Seeing as I don’t do “drugs” I got some of the herb recommended.
+Seeing as I don’t do “drugs” I got some of the herbs recommended for malaria.